Kharauzov/NiceDemo/README.md

 *Own blueprint*.

 ## Foundation
-- *Сleanness* 💎    - Project is built using S.O.L.I.D principles.
+- *Сleanness* 💎    - Project is built using SOLID principles.
 - *Stability* ✊    - Coordinator for routing + improved MVP for scenes.
 - *Transparency* 👓 - No third-party frameworks and Pods.
-- *Reuse* 🤹‍       - UI is implmeneted programmatically too.
+- *Reuse* 🤹‍       - UI is implemented programmatically too.
 No Storyboard or Xibs.
 - *Testable* 🔒     - coming soon.

 ## Overview